What is the Difference Between the SAT and the PSAT?

 “PSAT” stands for “Preliminary SAT” but has no meaning on its own as there is no single test, but rather three PSAT-related assessments: the PSAT 8/9, PSAT 10, and PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test), PSAT 10, and PSAT 8/9.

 The Difference Between the SAT and the PSAT-Related Assessments: Purpose

 Why Take the SAT?

-The SAT is an admissions test accepted by all U.S. colleges and many international colleges and universities.
+The SAT is an admissions test widely accepted by U.S. colleges and many international colleges and universities.
 SAT scores help colleges compare students from different high schools.
 Your scores show your strengths and readiness for college work.
 But remember, scores are just one part of your college application, along with grades, course rigor, and recommendations.

 Why Take the PSAT/NMSQT?

 The PSAT/NMSQT is practice for the SAT.
 Its sections and questions follow the same format.
 As with the SAT, PSAT/NMSQT takers have a chance to opt in to the Student Search Service® and receive communications directly from colleges.
 What makes the PSAT/NMSQT unique from the rest of the tests in the SAT Suite of Assessments is that it’s the qualifying test for the National Merit® Scholarship Program.
 The top performers on the PSAT/NMSQT can qualify for scholarships and recognition from this prestigious award program.

 Why Take the PSAT 10?